 All Directors have a standing invitation to attend meetings of the Board Committees.
+As noted, from 24 May 2022, the Nomination Committee comprises all Directors.

 The roles and responsibilities of the Committees are outlined in this statement.

 The Chair of each Committee reports to the Board at the Board's next meeting on any matters arising from the Committee's duties and responsibilities.
 The Board also receives copies of the minutes of all Committee meetings.
 This enables all Directors have oversight of, as well as the opportunity to discuss matters being considered by, the Committees.